-Within the process of inbound marketing, building out robust buyer personas that detail who your prospective customers are and what the pain points are that your business can solve for them serves that foundational function.
+Within the process of inbound marketing, building out robust buyer personas that detail who your prospective customers are and the pain points they experience that your business can solve serves that foundational function.

 There is another important step in knowing your customers that will make your content marketing efforts more effective: Where they are in their buyer’s journey.